homiedopie/beberlei.de/2009/01/23/zend-form-and-the-model-yet-another-perspective-using-a-mediator.rst

         }

 You can see the mediator has two different stages where errors can
-occour: When the form is not valid or the model is not valid.
+occur: When the form is not valid or the model is not valid.
 Both exits can be catched inside the controller and are the indicator that the form has to be displayed again for further input corrections.
 When successful the model returns a valid record that applies to the form and model